TheCaduceus/tg-upload/README.md

 Copy link of any message inside the topic you want identity of and the link will be in this format `https://t.me/username/topic_id/msg_id` or in case of private chats link will be in this format `https://t.me/c/chat_id/topic_id/msg_id`.

+10.Is `--replace` flag case-sensitive? can it also manipulate file format?

+Be aware that the replace flag is case-sensitive and has full access to the filename, including its format.
+This means that it can manipulate the file format and even your filename prefix.
+During download, you should use replace more carefully because if the file is a part file containing `.partX` (an extension allotted by tg-upload) where `X` is any number starting from 0, then replace can even manipulate it.

+However, it is not going to damage your file content.
+If you have replaced some unexpected words, you can always rename your file.

 <a name="contribution"></a>

 ## ⚒️ Contribution